infinum/frontend-handbook/React/React hooks.md

 #### Hooks flow

 React Hooks were introduced in version 16.8.0 as Function Component counterpart of Class Component Lifecycle.
-For more information, see the official (React Hooks API Reference)[https://reactjs.org/docs/hooks-reference.html].
+For more information, see the official [React Hooks API Reference](https://reactjs.org/docs/hooks-reference.html).

 Before we start using hooks in React we need to understand the flow.